ntsikasekalo-techtopg/ballpark-Exercise/README.md

 # ballpark-Exercise
-an exercise from solo learn - solved in c
+## An exercise from solo learn - solved in c